30 Spot-on Signs You’re a Dog Mom or Dad

 Because why not?
 Alternatively, you could learn to groom your dog yourself for some extra bonding time.

 Buy now: Pet Union Professional Dog Grooming Kit, $32.99

 13. Your Dog Has Their Own Social Media Account(s)

-Your cute and quirky dog needed to be shared with the world and not just from your account.
+Your cute and quirky dog needs to be shared with the world and not just from your social media account.

 Cuteness like theirs needed it’s own spotlight, so @DogPrincess was born.
 And, of course, they have more followers than you do.